 Next, using the default CSS, let’s initiate the scroll effect on the JavaScript file as follows:

-Vertical means vertical pagination; vertical pagination is just like the regular pagination we covered previously, but the bullet points are in a vertical orientation.
+Vertical means vertical pagination, which is just like the regular pagination we covered previously, but with the bullet points in a vertical orientation:

 The HTML markup is the same as the horizontal pagination, we just need to specify the orientation in our JavaScript file as follows: